ctroupin/ctroupin.github.io/_maps/2017-12-12-lets-go-flying.md

 {% include_relative maps/flyingfarthestairport.html %}
 <br>
-We learn that the maximal distance, 20015 km, is between Sultan Mahmud Badaruddin II Airport (Indonesia) and Benito Salas Airport (Colombia).
+We learn that the maximal distance, 20015 km, is between _Sultan Mahmud Badaruddin II_ Airport (🇮🇩 Indonesia) and _Benito Salas_ Airport (🇨🇴 Colombia).

 ### First (and wrong) solution